Day 283 · Saturday, October 10

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 283, Peace That Guards.
+This is By God's Call — day 283, Who Is Like You.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.